-How the matter was addressed in our audit

-Our audit procedures to address the matter included, but were not limited to, the following:

-- Inspecting necessary documentary evidence to verify the occurrence and accuracy of the loan proceeds received from commercial banks, and corresponding expenditure incurred on import of machinery; - Evaluating the management's conclusion as to why assets imported under the scheme were not regarded as 'qualifying assets' under the applicable financial reporting standard, and, accordingly, no borrowing costs should be included in the cost of the project; - Assessing the reasonableness of various factors and assumptions used management in determining the discount rate used to calculate the value of government grant element embedded in the loan liability. - Evaluating management's basis for conclusion explaining why the financing received from the banks was considered to contain an element of government grant which, as per the applicable financial reporting standard, should initially be recognized as deferred income (in the statement of financial position) and subsequently credited to profit or loss of the periods in which the related costs are to be recognized; and - Recalculating the carrying amount of loan liability and deferred grant recognized in the statement of financial position (with their corresponding effects recognized in the statement of profit or loss) as well as assessing the adequacy of their presentation and disclosure.
+Key audit matter How the matter was addressed in our audit Assets obtained under long term financing arrangement Our audit procedures to address the matter included, but were not limited to, the following: As disclosed in note 4.2 to the financial statements, during the year the Company incurred expenditures on various new capital projects amounting, in aggregate, to Rs 2,137 million.
+Cost of projects completed during the year amounting in aggregate to Rs.
+903 million was transferred to operating fixed assets.
+Such expenditures were mainly financed through long-term financing facilities obtained from commercial banks under the SBP's Temporary Economic Refinance Facility (TERF), Islamic TERF (ITERF) and Financing Scheme for Renewable Energy (refer note 14 to the financial statements).
+The significant increase represents expansion of existing manufacturing facilities during the year, as well as construction of a socks Inspecting necessary documentary evidence to verify the occurrence and accuracy of the loan proceeds received from commercia banks, and corresponding expenditure incurred on import of machinery; Evaluating the management's conclusion as to why assets imported under the scheme were not regarded as 'qualifying assets' under the applicable financial reporting standard, and, accordingly, no borrowing costs should be included in the cost of the project; Assessing the reasonableness of various factors and assumptions used by manufacturing unit under diversification plan of the management.
+We considered this matter to be of most significance keeping in view the materiality of the amounts involved as well as the fact that its recognition, measurement, presentation and disclosure in the financial statements required the application of significant management judgment management in determining the discount rate used to calculate the value of government grant element embedded in the loan liability.
+Evaluating management's basis for conclusion explaining why the financing received from the banks was considered to contain an element of government grant which, as per the applicable financial reporting standard, should which, in turn, required us to apply significant auditors' judgment and, accordingly, devote sufficient time and resources, including the involvement of senior engagement team nembers, in order to obtain sufficient appropriate audit evidence. initially be recognized as deferred income (in the statement of financial position) and subsequently credited to profit or loss of the periods in which the related costs are to be recognized; and Recalculating the carrying amount of loan liability and deferred grant recognized in the statement of financial position (with their corresponding effects recognized in the statement of profit or loss) as well as assessing the adequacy of their presentation and disclosure.